dmilojkovic76/brackets-minifier/README.md

 Clone this repository into `~/Library/Application Support/Brackets/extensions/user/` and restart Brackets.

 ## Usage
-To minify a JavaScript file, use the keyboard shortcut `Cmd/Ctrl+M`.
-You can also minify JavaScript files on save by checking the corresponding item in the *Edit* menu.
+To minify a file, use the keyboard shortcut `Cmd/Ctrl+M`.
+You can also minify files on save by checking the corresponding item in the *Edit* menu.

 ## Version